NoroffFEU/development-platforms/astro-case-study.md

 ## Brief History

-Astro was first publicly introduced in June 2021.
+- Astro was first publicly introduced in June 2021.
 At that point the framework was still in beta and there were still missing features and bugs to be fixed.

-In September 2021 Netlify became Astro’s official hosting partner, and their first corporate sponsor.
+- In September 2021 Netlify became Astro’s official hosting partner, and their first corporate sponsor.

-The 1.0 beta version was released in April 2022.
+- The 1.0 beta version was released in April 2022.
 This launch featured the stabilisation of all major API’s and they had no plans for any major changes before the official release of Astro 1.0.
+During this launch week they also announced experimental support for server-side rendering (SSR).
+The implementation of SSR opened up for more use-cases, especially e-commerce.

-In August 2022 the final 1.0 version was released.
+- In August 2022 the final 1.0 version was released.
 Since the first introduction and beta 16 months earlier, Astro had grown from an empty repo to over 30.000 users.
-This release included some new features and improvements.
+This release included some new features and improvements, including the stabilisation of SSR.

-Astro’s latest major release, version 2.0, was introduced in January 2023.
+- Astro’s latest major release, version 2.0, was introduced in January 2023.
 With this release Astro wanted to tackle problems connected to working with Markdown, and they became the first major framework to deliver complete type-safety for Markdown and MDX.
 Astro 2.0 also introduces hybrid rendering.
 Previously Astro let you choose between static or server build output, but with this upgraded version you are able to combine them.

 ## Features